impactmapping/www.impactmapping.org/consultants.md

 The poster is a nice summary of impact map structure and key impact mapping facilitation techniques.
 You can download a full-quality print size poster (A3), to give to your clients, provide as a hand-out after workshops or just keep on a wall as a reminder during team exercises.

+If you don't want to print it yourself, you can buy a printed version from [CafePress](http://www.cafepress.com/gojko.703344325).

 ## Impact mapping cheat-sheet